Prayer, Creativity & Faith

 Therefore, rid yourselves of all malice and all deceit, hypocrisy, envy, and slander of every kind.
 Like newborn babies, crave pure spiritual milk, so that by it you may grow up in your salvation, now that you have tasted that the Lord is good.
 As you come to him, the living Stone—rejected by humans but chosen by God and precious to him— you also, like living stones, are being built into a spiritual house to be a holy priesthood, offering spiritual sacrifices acceptable to God through Jesus Christ. ~1 Peter 2:1-5, NIV

-18 Responses to “Reclaiming my voice”
+18 responses to “Reclaiming my voice”

 1. Dear friend